istio/istio.io/content/docs/setup/kubernetes/upgrading-istio/index.md

 ### Helm upgrade

-If you installed your existing Istio with [Helm install](/docs/setup/kubernetes/helm-install/#option-2-install-with-helm-and-tiller-via-helm-install) the preferred upgrade option is to let Helm take care of the upgrade:
+If you installed Istio with [Helm](/docs/setup/kubernetes/helm-install/#option-2-install-with-helm-and-tiller-via-helm-install) the preferred upgrade option is to let Helm take care of the upgrade:

 {{< text bash >}}
 $ helm upgrade istio install/kubernetes/helm/istio --namespace istio-system